 4. Who is my career role model?

 No matter what your industry is, there’s someone who’s excelling in it.
 Think about the people you look up to in your profession.
 If you’re a journalist, perhaps it’s Arianna Huffington.
 Or maybe you’re an actor and admire Meryl Streep.
-Once you’ve determined who makes your profession great, you can look into the steps they took to get to where they are today and then formulate your own personal career goals.
-You don’t need to — and probably shouldn’t — emulate your role model’s path exactly, but instead use it to inform your own journey.
+Once you’ve determined who makes your profession great, you can look into the steps they took to get to where they are today and formulate your own personal career goals.

-Also consider what characteristics you most admire about these figures.
+Also, consider what characteristics you most admire about these figures.
 They didn’t get to where they are because of sheer talent alone.
-Perhaps their air of confidence makes them great.
-Identifying the qualities that make your role models shine in their professions can give you something to mirror and seek out yourself.
+Identifying the qualities that make your role models shine can give you something to mirror and seek out yourself.

 5. What accomplishments make me most proud?